Hendrik van den Bergh (count): Career

 At the beginning of the Dutch Revolt against Spain in 1566, his father Willem IV was among those who supported Protestant demands for greater religious freedom.
 Charged by the Spanish government with treason and heresy, his estates were seized and Willem fled to Bremen, where Hendrik was born in 1573.
 Willem returned home in 1576 after an amnesty and in 1581 was appointed stadtholder of Guelders by the States General of the Netherlands.
 Arrested by the Dutch for suspected treason in 1583, he joined the Spanish in 1584 and died in 1586.

 Hendrik followed his father into the Spanish Army of Flanders, as did his brothers, four of whom died on active service; Oswald at Boksum in 1586, Adam at Groningen in 1590, Lodewijk at Steenwijk in 1592, and Adolf in 1609.
 In 1595, he was seized by Dutch troops outside Weert, and released only after paying a large ransom; he later took part in the 1606 capture of Groenlo, but was taken prisoner again in 1607 near Roermond.
 In 1618, he succeeded his elder brother Fredrik as Stadtholder of Upper Guelders, which along with its capital Geldern was the only part of Guelders that remained loyal to Spain, rather than joining the Dutch province of Gelderland.

 When the Dutch War resumed in 1621 following the end of the Twelve Years' Truce, Hendrik served as deputy to the Spanish commander Ambrogio Spinola and took part in the sieges of Jülich, Breda and Groenlo.
 Frustrated by what he perceived as Madrid's failure to provide enough money and men, Spinola resigned in January 1628 and Hendrik was appointed Maestre de campo of the Army of Flanders.
-The promotion of a Flemish "native" was intended to placate critics of the Spanish administration in Brussels, but Hendrik also acquired numerous enemies, many of them disappointed competitors.
+The promotion of a Netherlandish "native" was intended to placate critics of the Spanish administration in Brussels, but Hendrik also acquired numerous enemies, many of them disappointed competitors.

 His financial problems worsened when a Dutch squadron captured the Spanish treasure fleet at Matanzas in September 1628; this meant Spanish troops went unpaid, while the Dutch used the windfall to fund an attack on Den Bosch in 1629.
 Deciding their siege lines were too strong to assault directly, Hendrik tried to force Frederick Henry, Prince of Orange, to lift the siege through a series of diversionary attacks, including an invasion of the Veluwe which he led in person.
 These achieved little and Den Bosch surrendered in August 1629, a significant setback for the Spanish cause.